pieths/windbg-extensions/docs/commands.md

 **Examples:**
 ```
 !SetAllProcessesBreakpoints                             - Use first breakpoint from history
 !SetAllProcessesBreakpoints 3                           - Use breakpoint at index 3
 !SetAllProcessesBreakpoints 3.1                         - Use second breakpoint at index 3
 !SetAllProcessesBreakpoints !
 3                         - Show what would be done for index 3
 !SetAllProcessesBreakpoints s:ReadFile                  - Use first from history matching "ReadFile"
 !SetAllProcessesBreakpoints t:file_operations           - Use first from history matching tag "file_operations"
 !SetAllProcessesBreakpoints '1 2 3'                     - Combine breakpoints from indices
 !SetAllProcessesBreakpoints '1 2.1 4 + chrome!ReadFile' - Combine history with new breakpoint
+!SetAllProcessesBreakpoints 3 +tests.exe                - Use index 3, replace all module names
 ```

 ### !RemoveBreakpointsFromHistory